 It’s commonly said that young people are the leaders of tomorrow, but what if, in this fast-paced world, young people are the leaders of today and tomorrow?
 Nintex, a workflow automation platform recently released a survey that showed Zoomers (otherwise known as Gen Z) are calling out for more automation to help them work better.

 The Nintex Workplace 2021 survey, interviewed 1,000 American workers at companies with 501 – 50K+ employees to shed light on what matters to employees across multiple job roles and generations.

 The top headline of the survey was that 70% of all the employees surveyed felt they had been more productive than expected while working remotely.
 More than half of employees said that their lives would improve if they could work from home permanently.

-And while project managers do not need to become experts in AI or data analytics in order to prepare for these changes, they do need to be agile, adaptable and good listeners.
+While project managers do not need to become experts in AI or data analytics in order to prepare for these changes, they do need to be agile, adaptable, and good listeners.

 The Zoomers have spoken and now it is up to Senior Management to listen – by promoting and developing an innovative culture where there is transparency and trust; expertise and insights are shared, and people feel empowered and energised to embrace the new.